pfragkiad/net_notes/swagger.md

 Before building the host, add the `AddEndPointApiExplorer` and `AddSwaggerGen` extension calls.
-After the building add the `UseSwagger`, `UseSwaggerUI` calls:
+After the building, add the `UseSwagger`, `UseSwaggerUI` calls:

 ```cs
 IServiceCollection services = builder.Services;